 Apartments Have Amenities Which Allow for Increased Self-Sufficiency and Convenience

 The more self-sufficient you live on the road the cheaper travel will be.
 When you’re on the road long term you are not on vacation but are living a regular life.
 Unlike most hotels — even 5 star ones — apartments generally always come with all the facilities you need to live comfortably, including full kitchens and bathrooms.
-Things like having your own private kitchen, bathroom, and leisure areas seem to become more and more important the longer you’re on the road, and apartments generally offer far more private amenities than any hotel or hostel.
+Things like having your own private kitchen, bathroom, and leisure areas seem to become more and more important the longer you’re on the road, and apartments generally offer far more private amenities than any hotel or hostel, such as apartments for rent in Hampton.

 Finding a good restaurant when traveling is work — you have to search for places that have good food at a good price that won’t poison you — and when looking for a good hearty meal for dirt cheap I know that it is better if I just cook it myself.
 I have an entire book of recipes that I ply on the road that can be made in bush camps, hostels, in the streets, or even in hotel rooms, but I know that it is far easier to cook if I have my own little kitchen with my own stove, sink, and refrigerator.